zabellemotte/moodle-socialflow-log/README.md

 # Data privacy

-Our plugin logs no personal data.
+Social Flow plugins log no personal data.

 When an event is triggered inside of Moodle, the following data is logged by the logstore plugin:
 Table: logstore_socialflow_log
- Field name 	Type 	Explanation
-id 	BIGINT
+- id : BIGINT
+- eventid : INT (Type of action, e.g. "Resource viewed")
+- courseid :	BIGINT (Corresponding course)
-eventid 	INT 	Type of action, e.g. "Resource viewed" courseid 	BIGINT 	Corresponding course contextid 	BIGINT 	Corresponding context, e.g. ID of the resource that was viewed timecreated 	BIGINT 	Date and time, exact to the second
+- contextid : BIGINT (Corresponding context, e.g. ID of the resource that was viewed)
+- timecreated : BIGINT (Date and time, exact to the second)

 In addition, there are helper tables, that do not store data-privacy related data and only exist to speed up queries or to minimize storage requirements.